U.S. Census Data API in Python#

 ['District of Columbia', '11'],

-# remove heading
+# Remove heading from data

 state_ids = state_ids[1:]